raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 - A bank account is either open or closed;
 - An open bank account is either held or not held;

 So now we are told that an account doesn't have one single state, it has two flags: open/closed and held/not-held.
 That doesn't fit the state machine model at all, and refactoring it into open/held/closed may not be appropriate.
-This is an extremely simple example, but impedence mismatches like this are common, and over time a model may accrete a half-dozen or more toggles and enumerations that represent little states within the domain model's larger state.
+This is an extremely simple example, but impedance mismatches like this are common, and over time a model may accrete a half-dozen or more toggles and enumerations that represent little states within the domain model's larger state.

 This is maddening, because we know how to model open/closed as a state machine, and if we didn't have to worry about closed accounts, we also know how to model held/not-held as a state machine.